-As you can see in the preceding image, there's blank ProductName row that's associated with sales for product C. This blank row accounts for the following:
+As you can see in the preceding image, a blank ProductName row is associated with sales for product C. This blank row accounts for the following:

 Any rows in the ProductSales table for which no corresponding row exists in the Product table.
 There's a referential integrity issue, as we see for product C in this example.